ethanabrooks/dissertation/bellman-update-networks.typ

 === Implementation Details <sec:implementation>
 We implement the Bellman Network as a causal transformer, using the GPT2 #cite(<radford2019language>) implementation from #link("https://huggingface.co/", [www.huggingface.co]).
-Why is causal masking is necessary, given that the target does not appear in the input to the model?
+Why is causal masking necessary, given that the target does not appear in the input to the model?
 To answer this question, we must draw attention to a disparity between the outputs from the model on @line:forward of
 @alg:train-bellman-network and the targets used to train the model on
 @line:optimize.
 For each input state $Obs_t$, we require the model to infer a vector of values, *$QValue(Obs_t, dot.c)$*, one for each action in the action